Email Marketing Conversion Rate Benchmarks & 8 Proven Strategies for 2026

 Email remains one of the most effective marketing tactics.
-Half (50%) of B2C consumers and three-quarters (77%) of B2B buyers prefer email communication — and marketers are 6x more likely to get a click-through from an email campaign than from social.
-Email marketing is so successful as an engagement tactic that on average, it delivers an ROI of $36 for every $1 spent, with top-performing organizations commanding $70 per $1 invested.
+More than two-thirds (68%) of consumers prefer email as their primary communication channel with brands, while nearly half (46%) of B2B buyers prefer email for initial business contact — and marketers are 6x more likely to get a click-through from an email campaign than from social.
+Email marketing is so successful as an engagement tactic that on average, it delivers an ROI of $36 for every $1 spent, with top-performing organizations commanding $68 per $1 invested.

 While email marketing used to just be a generic newsletter roundup of what a company had been doing or promotional pushes for new product lines, technology has driven big change.
 Today, email communications can be personalized, interactive, and automated.